justas-d/cscape/CScape.Core/notes.md

 	* Segregate the Player class into smaller interfaces (maybe)
 		* Replace usages of Player with usages of these smaller interfaces.

+	* Negative numbers aren't parsed by the command interpreter
 	* Invensitage reconnect limbo
 	* Separate packet metadata and writing packet data to out stream
 	* Replace complicated abstraction hierarchies with a strategy pattern